Yitching/UserGuide_CS2101/README.md

 ## <a name="addR"></a>Adding Recurring Entries: `addR`

-Adds an expense or income to your tracker.
+Adds an expense or income to your tracker

 Format: `addR [income] n/NAME a/AMOUNT i/INTERVAL [d/DATE] [c/CATEGORY_NUMBER] [e/END_DATE]`